You have turned-in this assignment. You can review the lesson and see your previous answers.

 Let's check.

-Next we think about the function of the device.
+Next, we think about the function of the device.

-Sam shares his initial thoughts.
+Sam shares her initial thoughts.

 The micro:bit and battery pack must be accessible to allow for changing and reprogramming.